ghga-de/docs.ghga.de/user_docs/metadata/modules.md

 # **Modules in the GHGA Metadata Model**
-we have a modular model because we can

 - **Basic Module**: The Basic Module is the fundamental module in the GHGA Metadata Schema.
 It covers the minimal amount of information that must be included in a successful submission.